 Lead has been found to be harmful for our health, which means it's important to know if you're exposed.

 Lead is soluble.
-That means when water runs through lead pipes, lead is dissolving into the water.
+That means when water runs through lead pipes, lead could dissolve into the water.

 Go to the water supply pipe under the kitchen sink and gently scrape the pipe with a penny.